Most cheap medieval swords are, quite frankly, rather crappy..

 Windlass Steelcrafts of India have dominated the market for historically

 accurate/plausible cheap medieval swords since the 1970s and are still extremely popular.

-Indeed one of my favorite swords of all time is the Windlass European Sword - so much so that it used to be the sword pictured in the first generation SBG logo!
+Indeed one of my favorite swords of all time is the (now discontinued) Windlass European Sword - so much so that it used to be the sword pictured in the first generation SBG logo!

 The primary reasons for their popularity is due both to their relatively low price but also the quality steel and tempering of the blades.

 This is no surprise, Windlass Steelcrafts are the official sword making contractors to many of the world's military's (including the Gurkas and the USMC) and have for decades - their manufacture of medieval swords is simply a sideline business, but a profitable and robust one.

 Probably the only real disadvantage to Windlass Steelcrafts is that they release and retire new swords so frequently that it can be hard to identify which new designs are winners and which ones are to be avoided.
 However, in recent years as the market has become more competitive, they have stepped up to the challenge and the number of good swords outweigh the bad, plus they have kept a handful of reliable models that they keep steadily in production..

 There's one more sword by Windlass to consider - a sword you design yourself..